shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 Walksheds are based on the stops associated with each route.
 ArcGIS Pro or ArcGIS Online is required to generate these areas to take advantage of ESRI's built-in network dataset.
 In ArcGIS Pro:

-1. In ArcGIS Pro add a service area analysis layer.
+1. Add a service area analysis layer.
-2. Import the stop layer associated with the route of interest.
+2. Import the stop layer associated with the route of interest (`Import Facilities`).
-3. To generate a walkshed, choose `Walking Distance` as the mode (in miles), `Away from facilities` as the direction, and cutoff as `.5`.
+3. To generate a walkshed, choose `Walking Distance` as the mode (in miles), `Away from Facilities` as the direction, and cutoff as `.5`.
 A bus stop is considered within walking distance if it is within a walkable half mile.
 4. For the walkshed polygons choose `Standard Precision`, `Dissolve`, and `Rings`.
 5. Estimate credits.
 6. Run the walkshed analysis.